-The Government has made changes to the existing National Policy Statement for Freshwater Management (NPS-FM), which will apply from 1 August 2014.
-The NPS now provides a National Framework that directs how councils are to go about setting objectives, policies and rules about fresh water in their regional plans.
-Further information on the NPS can be found at http://www.mfe.govt.nz/rma/central/nps/freshwater-management.html
+The Government has made changes to the existing National Policy Statement for Freshwater Management (NPS-FM), which came into effect on 1 August 2014.
+The NPS-FM now provides a National Framework that directs how councils are to go about setting objectives, policies and rules about fresh water in their regional plans.
+Further information on the NPS-FM can be found at http://www.mfe.govt.nz/rma/central/nps/freshwater-management.html

 We are developing a Freshwater Plan to help manage the availability and quality of freshwater in the Gisborne region.
-Freshwater plan development in New Zealand is guided by the National Policy Statement for Freshwater Management 2011 (NPS).
+Freshwater plan development in New Zealand is now guided by the National Policy Statement for Freshwater Management 2014 (NPS-FM).

 The National Policy Statement is part of a series of reforms to improve freshwater management at the national level.
 It requires Council to develop a plan for managing freshwater that includes objectives, water quality standards and water allocation limits.
 As part of the plan development, a series of catchment management plans are being developed.

 The first catchment management plan to be developed will be for the Waipaoa catchment, which will include the setting of water quantity and water quality limits.